 For example, you can specify the genre and the artist type using the folder name and the parent folder name.
 If the path of the file is “OceanKTV/Pop/Female” and the file name is Adele-Hello-English, then after the import, Pop will be the genre, Female the artist type, Adele the artist name, Hello the song title, and English the language.

 Set default values and specify information using file names

 You can set default values for all imported songs if these values are shared by all songs.

-For example, if the songs in the imported folder are all English songs and their artists are all female, you can select “Use default value” and “Custom” and then specify the values.
+For example, if the songs in the imported folder are all English and their artists are all female, you can select “Use default value” and “Custom” and then specify the information.
 You can specify other information in the file names as well.

 After defining rules, click “Next” to preview the information of the songs.
 You can modify the data directly

-After verifying the data, click “Apply” and then “OK” to start importing songs.
+After verifying the information, click “Apply” and then “OK” to start importing songs.

-To monitor the import, click “Background Task”.
+To monitor the import task, click “Background Task”.
 Here you can view the import date, number of songs, and the current progress.